DylanNguyenPham/Assigment1COMP-SCI303/README.md

 3. Add a new number to the array
 4. Remove a number from the array
 5. Display the array.
 Choose one of the options you want to do.
+When adding a new number you must remove a number from the array first, as the array has a set amount.